GuntiSravanthi/ML-Based-Student-Learning-Analyzer/README.md

 # ML-Based Student Learning Analyzer

 ## Project Overview
-This project uses Machine Learning to predict whether a student is at academic risk based on factors such as attendance, study hours, and previous exam scores.
+his project is a Machine Learning–based web application that predicts whether a student is academically at risk.
+The prediction is made using key academic indicators such as attendance percentage, study hours per day, and previous exam scores.
+The goal of this system is to help educators identify students who may need additional support at an early stage.

 ## Problem Statement
-Identifying students who are at academic risk early can help educators provide timely support and improve learning outcomes.
+Early identification of academically at-risk students enables timely intervention, improves learning outcomes, and supports data-driven academic decision-making.
+This project demonstrates how machine learning can assist in educational analytics.
+## Machine Learning Model
+- Algorithm Used: Logistic Regression
+- Type: Binary Classification
+- Output:
+- Low Risk
+- High Risk
+The model also provides a probability score indicating prediction confidence.
 ## Dataset
 The dataset contains the following features:
 - Attendance (%)